Headless CMS: The guide to your headless content management system

 • Content can be created at any time and from any device

-• Developers need to take care of functionality themselves
+• Developers have to take care of functionality themselves

-• Knowledge of content modeling is important for workflow
+• Knowledge of content modeling is important for the workflow

 • Some things cannot be implemented with the modular system when it comes to layout